March 21, 2023

 Written by: Amanda Lind

-A new option has been added to the Non-Ground Classification tool in version 24.1 of Global Mapper: Power Pole classification.
+The Automatic Point Cloud Analysis tool Global Mapper Pro includes the ability to classify Power Poles using a segmentation method called “Max Likelihood”.
 This tool works by identifying cylindrical patterns in the point cloud, similar to how flat planes are used to identify walls in buildings.
-Compared to the old pole classification method in Global Mapper, the new tool uses the segmentation method to identify features in the point clouds based on their shape and attributes.
-This blog describes how the tool works under the hood, as well as settings recommendations.
+Features in the point cloud are identified based on their shape and attributes.
+This blog describes how the tool works under the hood, and provides settings recommendations.
 You don’t need to know how segmentation works to use the tool, but it’s interesting!

 Screenshot of non-ground classification tool open in Global Mapper with a lidar power pole in the background.